 Being offered the opportunity to work at a greater capacity on this research project helped me understand the many different techniques employed by researchers to gain additional insight and information into how to improve everyday life.
 In particular, I am thankful for understanding how children’s language and emotion knowledge are important for adaptive social functioning and how they could be helpful in guiding early intervention and prevention.
 Recognizing deficits at an early age increases the ability to facilitate improvement in important aspects of a child’s relational functioning.

 In addition to addressing my own research questions, the data collection that occurred under the OUR summer grant and CAS Dean’s fellowship will be used to address goals of a broader future research.
 Research in psychology is very important: it helps elucidate what makes people think, feel, and act in certain situations.
 It can also give clinicians a better understanding of how relationships within families can improve.
 As a Psychology major, I wanted to get more involved with research in the field.
 When I first started at the university I hoped to gain as much experience within the discipline of psychology as I could; I wanted to better understand how research is conducted.
 The opportunity to work in Professor Locke-Arkerson’s lab with an OUR summer grant and CAS Dean’s summer fellowship was extremely valuable to me.
 Above all, it prepared me for graduate programs in clinical psychology.
-Choosing the clinical psychology path, I want to develop treatment models based on the factors that influence social development.
+I am currently a full time Graduate student in the Master’s in Social Work Program at Bridgewater State University continuing my education.
+I will graduate 2020 after which I will obtain my license and become a therapist.
+My ultimate goal is to be an LICSW and open my own practice working with children and families.
+Choosing this clinical psychology path, I want to develop treatment models based on the factors that influence social development.
 Understanding how and why research is conducted has helped me in term of my future career goals.
 I look forward to assisting children and families develop the skills needed for productive relationships and better social interactions.